Phdery/BlackJack-Brawl/ProjectDocument.md

 **Describe the implementation of your audio system.**

 - SoundManager
+  - This scene is autoloaded and can be used as SoundManager
   - All the bgms and sfxs are used as an AudioStreamPlayer node
   - Use all sfxs by names of the nodes
   - [play_bgm](https://github.com/quiet98k/BlackJack-Brawl/blob/42400fa47d259199ca269c624364158c4d09f5dc/cardgame/scripts/sound_manager.gd#L30): Play the bgm that can be used in the whole game